pstorli/PokerDice/README.txt

 2DO Issues:
   0000 Add settings screen back in and allow to change colors.

+Resolved Issues Version 1006:
+  0000 Fixed issues with alert dialog and snackbar.
+  0000 Hopefully last of bugs that need fixing.

 Resolved Issues Version 1005:
   0000 Added scaffolding, removed toast and used snackbar instead in SnackBar.kt.
   0000 Added settings screen with scoring instructions.